 Gel Point – Gel Point is a medical technology used to facilitate gastric sleeve, gastric banding, and gastric bypass.
 Learn how the GelPOINT advanced access platform enables single-site surgery.
 Explore single site tools and techniques, including:

 - Trocar placement

 Covidien SILS System – The Covidien SILS System multiple access ports is an advanced medical device made by Medtronic that can accommodate up to three laparoscopic instruments through a single incision.
 When used in the umbilicus, the SILS Port leaves a hidden scar, and it may reduce postoperative pain.

 This option is not surgery; this is a procedure that is performed by endoscopy where a balloon is placed under direct vision inside the stomach and left for a period of 6 months to 1 year.
 This balloon fills with liquid and stays inside the stomach, which allows you to consume less food and thus start to lose weight.

-Tijuana, Mexico offers one of the most affordable bariatric surgery packages in the world.
-The cost is one-third to one-eighth of the cost in U.S. and Canada.
+Tijuana, Mexico, offers one of the most affordable bariatric surgery packages in the world.
+The cost is one-third to one-eighth of the cost in the U.S. and Canada.
 It is often even less the co-pay patients pay in the United States.

-As an elective procedure in Mexico, once evaluated you can conveniently schedule your weight loss surgery.
-There is no long-term wait to see the surgeon nor book your surgery as it is the case for Canadians.
-Also, they do not put you through the wringer as it is the case for Americans using their insurance.
+As an elective procedure in Mexico, once evaluated, you can conveniently schedule your weight loss surgery.
+There is no long-term wait to see the surgeon nor book your surgery, as is the case for Canadians.
+Also, they do not put you through the wringer, as is the case for Americans using their insurance.

-Getting weight loss surgery done in Mexico, is like taking a little vacation away from home.
-You get to travel to Mexico and be around people with warm and friendly culture.
+Getting weight loss surgery done in Mexico is like taking a little vacation away from home.
+You get to travel to Mexico and be around people with a warm and friendly culture.
 Medical Tourism ensures having safe, affordable bariatric surgery with a trusted surgeon in beautiful Mexico.